MTD Phase 2 Penalties: The Exact Cost of Non-Compliance featured image

 • Your gross UK property income (all rent received before mortgage interest or maintenance costs)

 If those two figures combined exceed the relevant threshold for a tax year, you must sign up for MTD ITSA.
 PAYE income, savings interest, dividends, and pension income do not count towards qualifying income for MTD purposes.
+If you work under the Construction Industry Scheme, the same gross income that pushes you into MTD also creates CIS reporting obligations, so read our guide to common CIS return errors alongside this one.

 Threshold trap: don't confuse qualifying income with taxable profit